Esri/air-c2-cop-python/README.md

 2. Parser (tools\scripts\airspacemanagement\parser.py)

 3. Writer (tools\scripts\airspacemanagement\writer.py)
-    *A set of readers parse the overall '//' delimeted input file into a set of 'records' (records delimited by the //)
+    +A set of readers parse the overall '//' delimeted input file into a set of 'records' (records delimited by the //)
-    *ACOReader, ATOReader and related classes control the overall file processing logic
+    +ACOReader, ATOReader and related classes control the overall file processing logic
-    *Reader classes delegate to the parser.py methods for parsing individual records into corresponding JSON data
+    +Reader classes delegate to the parser.py methods for parsing individual records into corresponding JSON data
-    *Writer classes write the JSON data into the FGDB
+    +Writer classes write the JSON data into the FGDB
-    *The ACO / ATO files are processed into a JSON data structure
+    +The ACO / ATO files are processed into a JSON data structure
-    *This JSON data structure is then written into the geodatase by the writer classes
+    +This JSON data structure is then written into the geodatase by the writer classes
-    *The JSON data structure is also written to the output folder for convenience / diagnostics
+    +The JSON data structure is also written to the output folder for convenience / diagnostics

 To prevent output to the logs folder change the setting in:

-  *tools\scripts\config\settings.py   LOG_ENABLE_FILE = False
+  +tools\scripts\config\settings.py   LOG_ENABLE_FILE = False

 Resources